 Microsoft Teams vs Zoom: Why You Should Consider Both

+Microsoft Teams vs Zoom, which is better?
 As the UC market increasingly moves from UC to UCaaS, the key compete scenario which we find most customers discussing with us is no longer Skype for Business vs Cisco, rather the cloud scenario (which now encompasses both video conferencing as well as voice, with the advent of the Zoom Phone functionality) of Zoom vs Teams in the cloud.
 So, when it comes to evaluating Microsoft Teams vs Zoom, the answer is now just as tricky in the new UCaaS world as it was in the old Microsoft vs Cisco battle.

 Each of these relatively new platforms has seen rapid development over the last couple of years, amassing an impressive number of features and fans.
 And, don’t blink, for the ongoing competition, creation, and fulfillment of new end-user and enterprise fulfilling scenarios is likely to be rapid-fire over at least the next couple of years.